HWatanuki/ProjetoFinal_D2APR/README.md

 The first model using KNN has shown an mean accuracy value of 74.8% which was the lowest among the four models evaluated.
 This could be due to the fact that in high dimensional settings as the one being investigated, the accuracy of KNN are affected by nuisance features.
 Therefore, this algorithm was not considered for further analysis.

-The second model trained using SVM has demonstrated a better mean accuracy value of 83.3%, marginally superior to the mean accuracy of the Decision Tree of 82.3%.
+The second model trained using SVM has demonstrated a better mean accuracy value of 85%, superior to the mean accuracy of the Decision Tree of 82.3%.
 However, the Decision Tree model has emerged as a superior alternative given that it not only deals better with categorical data (almost 30% of the features are categorical), but it also converged much faster than SVM, thus making the Decision Tree model more efficient from a computing resources perspective.

-Lastly, the model trained using Logistic Regression has shown the higher mean accuracy value (88.5%), suggesting that this algorithm could be the best one among the four algorithms being tested.
+Lastly, the model trained using Logistic Regression has shown the higher mean accuracy value (88.5% - image below), suggesting that this algorithm could be the best one among the four algorithms being tested.
 However, since all the model are still somewhat underfitted, a fine-tuning step was suggested in an attempt to improve the accuracy of the Logistic Regression model by leveraging only the most important features according to the Decision Tree model.

 ![image](https://github.com/HWatanuki/ProjetoFinal_D2APR/assets/50485300/a4c99054-ee0a-4103-bd93-e89c71320f0e)

 This notebook has suggested that the five main variables that can be used to determine credit risk at the moment of a loan request are the following, in order of importance:

-1) last_fico_range_high: The upper boundary range the borrower’s last FICO pulled belongs to.
+1) last_fico_range_high: The upper boundary range the borrower’s last FICO pulled belongs to (image below).

 2) last_fico_range_low: The lower boundary range the borrower’s last FICO pulled belongs to.